-Assessment and reporting
+Assessment and Reporting

-Within the Year 10-12 program, students will participate in a range of assessment activities and Assessed Learning Tasks (ALTs).
-For each subject students will receive feedback on 2-3 Assessed Learning Tasks.
+Within the Year 10-12 program, students will participate in a range of Assessed Learning Tasks (ALTs) and School Assessed Coursework & Tasks (SACs/SATs) for Year 12..
+For each subject students will receive feedback on two Assessed Learning Tasks.
 These tasks will be graded using a percentage mark and will form the basis of the semester reports which will be made available via Compass.